MDPI-AG/citelens/README.md

 ]
 ```

-We provide an actual example of an article retracted for out of scope references [json file](./real_case_example.json), see https://doi.org/10.1007/s12517-022-10107-4

 ### Input format

 The input format is a list of `CitationItem`s as defined in `citelens/dto.py`.
 Each item should contain the following fields: